-Welcome to Netherlands!
-A country known for tulips, windmills, bikes and its laid-back café culture.
-This is the country that gave us the Dutch artists like Rembrandt, Vermeer and Van Gogh, as well as, the influence on architecture as seen in the Golden Age gabled houses.
+Welcome to the Netherlands!
+A country is known for tulips, windmills, bikes, and its laid-back café culture.
+This is the country that gave us the Dutch artists like Rembrandt, Vermeer, and Van Gogh, as well as, the influence on architecture as seen in the Golden Age gabled houses.
 Surprisingly the Netherlands only has 12 designated UNESCO World Heritage Sites.
 This guide shares the 5 best UNESCO sites in the Netherlands.

-The landscape in the Netherlands is pretty incredible too.
+The landscape in the Netherlands is pretty unique.
 Almost the entire country is flat and is actually below sea level.
-This makes for the perfect conditions for agriculture and likely why almost two-thirds of the country is farmland.
+This makes for the perfect conditions for agriculture and is likely why almost two-thirds of the country is farmland.
 To accommodate the sea, there are rows of polders (areas of drained land).
-This unique feature has been recognized as an UNESCO World Heritage site.
+This unique feature has been recognized as a UNESCO World Heritage site.

-Netherlands features a total of 12 sites.
-All of these places are recognized for their natural, historic and cultural significance, selected by representatives of the United Nations Educational, Scientific and Cultural Organization (UNESCO) as a way to preserve and protect for future generations.
+In order to be designated it means there is recognition for their natural, historic, and cultural significance, selected by representatives of the United Nations Educational, Scientific and Cultural Organization (UNESCO) as a way to preserve and protect for future generations.
 Let’s learn about the 5 best sites.

 Canal Ring of Amsterdam